serialc0der/FlexPilot/README.md

 Modern, real-time station control & automation for FlexRadio.

 FlexPilot is a next-generation, cross-platform control and automation application for FlexRadio operators.
+Works as a companion to SmartSDR or completely stand-alone.
 It unifies radio control, rotators, amplifiers, antenna switching, audio routing, CW keying, and smart automation into one fast, modern interface—built for serious operators and modern shacks.

 🚀 Features
 🎛️ Radio Control

-Ultra-low-latency CAT control (Built in hamlib)
+Built in Hamlib server for interfacing with other software

 Slice, frequency, filter, and mode adjustments